Classical simulation of quantum circuits by half Gauss sums: Tractable signature in Holant problem

 where $m_v$ is the number of rows in $A_v$.
 Therefore,

 which is just a product of two stabilizer states.
 It can be computed in polynomial time by the Gottesman-Knill theorem \cite{gottesman1997heisenberg}.

 \end{proof}

-While Theorem \ref{thm:holant} addresses the question about which functions lead to tractable Holant problems, we leave open the question about which functions lead to intractable Holant problems.
-More specifically, can we prove that for any class of functions $\mathcal{F} $ not in $\mathcal{P} $ or $\mathcal{A}$, the problem $Holant(\mathcal{F})$ is $\#\mathsf P$-hard?
+While Theorem \ref{thm:holant} addresses the question about which functions lead to tractable Holant problems, we leave open the question about which functions lead to intractable Holant problems: for which classes of functions $\mathcal{F}$ does it hold that (i) $\mathcal F$ is neither in $\mathcal{P} $ nor $\mathcal{A}$ and (ii) $\mathrm{Holant}(\mathcal{F})$ is $\#\mathsf P$-hard?